On weighted singular vectors for multiple weights: Introduction

 \subsection{Quantitative results: Inheritance}

 In 1960, Davenport and Schmidt showed that almost every $x\in \R$, $(x,x^2)$ is not in $\sing,$ which was later extended for any \textit{nondegenerate} submanifolds in $\R^n$, and more generally for $\sing(w)$ in \cite{KW}; see \S\ref{nondeg} for the definition of nondegeneracy.
 By \eqref{eqn: sing(W) and sing(w)} it follows that $\sing(W)$ also has measure zero inside any nondegenerate submanifold in $\R^n.$ In \cite{DX}, it was shown that the measure zero property of $\sing$ is inherited by a nondegenerate manifolds in $\R^n$ from its ambient affine space.
-In the results we assume that $w_{min}>0$, which is defined in \eqref{eq: condition on W}.
+Given any set of weights $W$ we defined $w_{min}$ as in \eqref{eq: condition on W}.
+In the results of this section, we assume that $w_{min}>0$.